-And this is important, because display names should be based on the recipient and the action you want them to take.
-Here are a few scenarios to give you an idea of why you need to take into account the display name; while you go through them, allow your creativity to flow in order to think up scenarios in your own business:
+And this is important because display names should be based on the recipient and the action you want them to take.
+Here are a few scenarios to give you an idea of why you need to take into account the display name.
+While you go through them, allow your creativity to flow in order to think up scenarios for your own business:

-- When you send email to people who do not know you, but are familiar with your company, use a display name that includes the company name, so that they recognise the brand.
+- When you send a business email to people who do not know you but are familiar with your company, use a display name that includes the business name so that they recognise the brand.

-- When sending out promotional emails to a mailing list, it is key that the display name show the brand, because those people will know the brand, but not any of its employees.
+- When sending out promotional emails to a mailing list, it is key that the display name shows the brand, because those people will know the brand, but not any of its employees.

 Rule #3: Personalise for the purpose

-Your personal professional email address should be different to email addresses that are used elsewhere, like as a way for website visitors to get in touch.
+Your personal business email address should be different to email accounts that are used elsewhere, like as a way for website visitors to get in touch.

-For example, you should have a professional email address for contact/enquiries and accounting.
+For example, you should have professional email addresses for contact/enquiries and accounting.

 It is not wise, and it doesn’t look professional, to add your personal email address as the primary method of communication on your website.

-That doesn’t mean your life has to get more difficult because you have to check all those email addresses every day, especially if you are a small business of one; it simply means you can create certain email addresses for the different purposes of your business, and no one needs to know that all roads lead back to you.
+That doesn’t mean your life has to get more difficult because you have to check all those email addresses every day, especially if you are a small business of one.
+It simply means you can create certain professional email addresses for the different purposes of your business, and no one needs to know that all roads lead back to you.

-All that’s required is to set up a forward rule, so that any email that comes from those specific, generic addresses, gets forwarded to your personal email address so you view and send emails from the same place.
+All that’s required is to set up a forward rule, so that any email that comes from those generic accounts, gets forwarded to your personal email address so you view and send emails from the same place.